myriadrf/lms-suite/README.md

-# Myriad-RF Utilities
+# LMS Suite

-This repository contains utilities which are designed to be used with the Myriad-RF 1 together with an interface board.

-## Contents
+Utilities for use with Myriad-RF hardware based upon FPRF transceivers from Lime Microsystems.

+The utilities:

+* can be used to calibrate the transceiver;
-The utilities allow calibration of the LMS6002D transceiver IC, and configuration of it plus support devices such as clock generators.
+* allow configuration of the transceiver plus support devices such as clock generators;
+* provide an FFT display.

+Please note that the strategic solution is a single binary called *lms-suite*.
+However, at the time of writing this software only supports the Novena-RF module.

+Owners of Reference Development Kit (Myriad-RF 1 + DE0-Nano interface/Zipper) and RASDR (Myriad-RF 1 + DigiRED) hardware should use the board-specific legacy software for the present time.

+## Legacy

 ### ctr_6002dr2_myriad